 Welcome to Year 5

-Support staff: Mrs Smith, Ms McGinley, Ms Herrero, Mrs Stalham
+Support staff: Mrs Smith, Mr O'Connor, Mrs Stalham, Mrs Ward

 Homework and Reading Records

-Homework is given out on a Thursday to be handed back in on a Tuesday morning along with reading records.
-This will usually consist of one Maths task and one English task; however, this can differ.
+Homework will be given out on a Thursday to be handed back in on a Tuesday morning along with reading records.
+Homework will usually consist of one Maths task and one English task; however, this can differ.

-As always, homework not handed in on time, or not completed to a satisfactory standard, will need to be completed during break or lunchtimes.
-The homework set is in addition to regular reading at home and children will receive merit points if their reading record is signed at least three times.
+As always, homework not handed in on time, or not completed to a satisfactory standard, will need to be completed at break or lunchtimes.
+The homework set is in addition to regular reading at home.

 PE

-Therefore, please ensure your child has both their named PE and swimming kit in school on a Thursday.
+PE is on Wednesday afternoon.
+Please make sure your child has their named PE kit in school for this.
 Each child will need a pair of trainers, a white t-shirt, and blue or black shorts.
-Children can also wear a blue or black jumper.
+As we transition into the winter months, children can wear black tracksuit bottoms and a blue or black jumper.

 Swimming